didierthomasm/Professional_Readme_Generator/Result/README2.md

-  # Awesome Readme
+  # Awesome Project

   ## Description

-  Awesome readme generator
+  It is an awesome project

   ## Table of Contents